derekmorr/Library-Spatial/tools/WinPkg/README.txt

 The getPackage.cmd script takes 4 arguments:

-  getPackage.cmd PackageURL PackagePath ExpectedSHA1 UnpackedFile
+  getPackage.cmd PackageURL PackagePath ExpectedSHA1 UnpackedItem

 where:

-  PackageURL   -- URL of the zip package to download PackagePath  -- Local path where zip file should be downloaded to ExpectedSHA1 -- SHA1 checksum for zip file UnpackedFile -- A file in the zip file, which the script checks to
+  PackageURL   -- URL of the zip package to download PackagePath  -- Local path where zip file should be downloaded to ExpectedSHA1 -- SHA1 checksum for zip file UnpackedItem -- A file or folder in the zip file, which the script
-                  if it exists on the local filesystem; if not, then the script unpacks the zip file
+                  checks to if it exists on the local filesystem; if not, then the script unpacks the zip file

 Continuing the example above, the configuration script can download, checksum, and unpack version 1.0 of the Foo library as follows: